Accessory Buildings / Storage Sheds

 Permits may be applied for in-person at Village Hall Monday-Friday between 8:00am and 4:30pm, mailed to Village Hall to the attention of Engineering & Development, or may be applied for online using the Village's permit portal at this link HERE by selecting "General Building Permit Application."

 - Completed Building Permit Application (PDF)

-- Two copies of a survey with the structure drawn on to scale
+- One copy of a survey with the structure drawn on to scale

 - Two copies of the construction plan only if shed is over 200 square feet